awsdocs/amazon-cloudwatch-user-guide/doc_source/Create-alarm-on-metric-math-expression.md

 1. Choose **Additional configuration**\.
 For **Datapoints to alarm**, specify how many evaluation periods \(data points\) must be in the `ALARM` state to trigger the alarm\.
 If the two values here match, you create an alarm that goes to `ALARM` state if that many consecutive periods are breaching\.

    To create an M out of N alarm, specify a lower number for the first value than you specify for the second value\.
-For more information, see [Evaluating an Alarm](AlarmThatSendsEmail.md#alarm-evaluation)\.
+For more information, see [Evaluating an alarm](AlarmThatSendsEmail.md#alarm-evaluation)\.

 1. For **Missing data treatment**, choose how to have the alarm behave when some data points are missing\.
-For more information, see [Configuring How CloudWatch Alarms Treat Missing Data](AlarmThatSendsEmail.md#alarms-and-missing-data)\.
+For more information, see [Configuring how CloudWatch alarms treat missing data](AlarmThatSendsEmail.md#alarms-and-missing-data)\.

 1. Choose **Next**\.